shpilu/cloriConf/README.md

 ## Usage<div id="usage"></div>

-The following will take you through how to use cloriConf in your program.Or you can reference [API Reference](#api) for detail of cloriConf APIs.
+The following will take you through how to use cloriConf in your program.Or you can refer [API Reference](#api) for detail of cloriConf APIs.

 * Access INI-style(JOML-style) configuration file
 common.ini: